Jibrin Ndagi Baba

 He was nominated as the successor of Bako Kasim Alfa by Gambo Sulaiman Rabiu of Paikoro Constituency and seconded by Saleh Ibrahim Alhaji of Kontagora II constituency.

-July 23 2020 plenary session meeting
+July 23, 2020 plenary session meeting

-Jibrin Baba was on 23 July 2020 at plenary session Thursday meeting, raised the motion of the two new elected majority leader and it deputy to be removed from the position due to lack of confidence as being member holding two principle office.
+Jibrin Baba was on 23 July 2020 at plenary session Thursday meeting, raised the motion of the two new elected majority leader and it deputy to be removed from the position due to lack of confidence as being member holding two principal office.